Spatial disorientation: Flight safety, history, and statistics

 Spatial orientation in flight is difficult to achieve because numerous sensory stimuli (visual, vestibular, and proprioceptive) vary in magnitude, direction, and frequency.
 Any differences or discrepancies between visual, vestibular, and proprioceptive sensory inputs result in a sensory mismatch that can produce illusions and lead to spatial disorientation.
 The visual sense is considered to be the largest contributor to orientation.

 While testing an early turn and slip indicator devised by his friend Elmer Sperry in 1918, United States Army Air Corps pilot William Ocker entered a graveyard spiral while flying through clouds without visual references; the turn indicator showed he was in a turn, but his senses told him he was in level flight.
 Emerging from the clouds, Ocker was able to recover from the dive.
 In 1926, Ocker was subjected to a Bárány chair equilibrium test by Dr. David A. Myers at Crissy Field; the resulting duplication of the somatogyral illusion he had experienced and a subsequent re-test, which he passed using the turn indicator, led him to develop and champion instrumented flight.
 Sperry would go on to invent the gyrocompass and attitude indicator, both of which were being tested by 1930.
 With Lt.
 Carl Crane, Ocker published the instructional text Blind Flying in Theory and Practice in 1932.
 Influential advocates of instrumented flight training included Albert Hegenberger and Jimmy Doolittle.

 In 1965, the Federal Aviation Agency of the United States issued Advisory Circular AC 60-4, warning pilots about the hazards of spatial disorientation, which may result from operation under visual flight rules in conditions of marginal visibility.
 A new version of the advisory was issued in 1983 as AC 60-4A, defining spatial disorientation as "the inability to tell which way is 'up.

 Statistics show that between 5% and 10% of all general aviation accidents can be attributed to spatial disorientation, 90% of which are fatal.
 Spatial-D and G-force induced loss of consciousness (g-LOC) are two of the most common causes of death from human factors in military aviation.
 A study on the prevalence of spatial disorientation incidents concluded that "if a pilot flies long enough ... there is no chance that he/she will escape experiencing at least one episode of [spatial disorientation].
 Looked at another way, pilots can be considered to be in one of two groups; those who have been disorientated, and those who will be."

+Training and awareness campaigns have also addressed spatial disorientation risk associated with continued visual flight into instrument meteorological conditions (IMC).
+In the United States, the U.S. Helicopter Safety Team (USHST) produced the 56 Seconds to Live training video and related materials about unintended IMC (UIMC), depicting a VFR helicopter pilot losing control after entering cloud; the campaign is used in safety education to emphasize early avoidance decisions and prompt transition to instrument flying when appropriate.